FlorSanders/RecogNYCe/README.md

 2. Classification:
    - classify immediately on the known class list of boroughs / neighborhoods

-We could try to develop both models and compare their performance?
+We could try to develop both models and compare their performance.

+The performance for the classification problem should be compared to:

+- [ ] Random choices
+- [ ] Prior distribution choices
+- [ ] Naive bayes method
+- [ ] Simple LeNet architecture

+Some nice visualizations would be

+- [ ] Confusion matrix
+- [ ] Scatter map with wrong/right points
+- [ ] Precision vs recall plot
+- [ ] Some examples of well-classified images & wrongly classified images
+- [ ] Where our models score in the distribution of users

 ## Outcome